 - A College Diploma or a Private Career College Diploma, with a minimum of two years’ work experience

 Yes.
-Students complete a total of eight weeks of practice teaching and observation in Montessori classrooms throughout the academic year.
+Students complete a total of eight weeks of practice teaching and observation in Montessori classrooms throughout the course.

 For information on tuition fees, please visit our AMI Primary course page.